facebook/react/CONTRIBUTING.md

 For example, `jest --watch` lets you automatically run the test suite on every file change.

 You can also run a subset of tests by passing a prefix to `jest`.
-For example, `jest ReactDOMSVG` will only run tests in the files that start with `ReactDOMSVG`, such as `ReactDOMSVG-test.js`.
+For instance, `jest ReactDOMSVG` will only run tests in the files that start with `ReactDOMSVG`, such as `ReactDOMSVG-test.js`.

 When you know which tests you want to run, you can achieve a fast feedback loop by using these two features together.
-For example, `jest --watch ReactDOMSVG` will re-run only the matching tests on every change.
+For example, `jest ReactDOMSVG --watch` will re-run only the matching tests on every change.

 Just make sure to run the whole test suite before submitting a pull request!